Get insider access

 N/A

-The Sonos Arc has fantastic latency performance.
-It has extremely low latency via its ARC connection and when using the HDMI-to-optical adapter.
-This ensures that your audio is in sync with the video on your screen.
+The Sonos Arc has fantastic latency performance via optical.
+It has low latency when using the HDMI-to-optical adapter, ensuring that your audio is in sync with the video on your screen.
 However, some apps and TVs compensate for latency differently, so your real-world experience may vary.

 Some users have reported latency issues when the bar is connected to an LG TV; we didn't notice this in our tests.
 If you experience anything similar, please let us know in the forums.